waferbaby/dimples/README.md

 `categories` | `archives/categories` | Where individual category pages end up, suffixed with the category slug.

 ## Layouts

+The default layouts for various posts and pages.

 Key | Default | Description
 ----|---------|-------------